Perinatal depression or anxiety

 The term complementary therapy is generally used to indicate therapies and treatments that differ from conventional Western medicine and that may be used to complement and support it.

 Certain complementary therapies may enhance your life and help you to maintain wellbeing.
-In general, mindfulness, hypnotherapy, yoga, exercise, relaxation, massage, mirimiri and aromatherapy have all been shown to have some effect in alleviating mental distress.
-When considering taking any supplement, herbal or medicinal preparation talk to your doctor to make sure it is safe and will not harm your health, eg, by interacting with any other medications you are taking.
+In general, mindfulness, hypnotherapy, yoga, exercise, relaxation, massage, mirimiri and aromatherapy have all been shown to have some effect in reducing mental distress.
+Whenever you're thinking about taking any supplement, herbal or medicinal preparation talk to your healthcare provider first to make sure it's safe and won't harm your health, such as by interacting with any other medicines you're taking.

-If you have depression or anxiety, it can be hard to do the very things you need to do to take care of yourself.
-Your motivation tends to bottom out, leaving you stuck in a whirlpool of negative thoughts about yourself, your baby and your world.
+If you have depression or anxiety, it can be hard to do the specific things you need to do to take care of yourself.
+Your motivation tends to disappear, leaving you stuck in a whirlpool of negative thoughts about yourself, your baby and your world.

-You might feel quite overwhelmed with a loss of self-confidence and a sense that you are unable to do or change anything.
+You might feel quite overwhelmed with a loss of self-confidence and a sense that you can't do or change anything.
 Your thoughts may be full of "have to" and "should" but at the same time you may feel unable to do the things that will help you feel better.
+It's hard, but even small steps can help.
+Look at the suggestions below, and see if you can try 1 thing every day to take care of yourself.
+Remember, taking care of yourself is a way of taking care of your baby too – you need each other, and will both feel better for it.

 From the following ideas find what works best for you when you feel down or anxious.
 You may find it helpful to develop a list of things that help you and keep it pinned to the fridge.

-• Track your mood.
-You may find there are times of the day when you feel better and can get more done.
+• Track your mood: You may find there are times of the day when you feel better and can get more done.
 Likewise, you may find triggers or activities you find more draining.
-Discuss these findings with your doctor or health providers.
+Discuss these findings with your healthcare provider.

-• Keep active.
-Physical activity is very helpful for everyone and an excellent way to help manage anxiety and low mood, reduce stress hormones etc.
+• Keep active: Physical activity is very helpful for everyone and is an excellent way to help manage anxiety and low mood, reduce stress hormones etc. Get outside in the daylight.
+Notice the sights and smells and living things you see.
+Especially if you're having trouble sleeping, some natural light in the morning may help your body and mind.

-• Structured problem-solving.
-Some people are naturally good problem solvers.
+• Structured problem-solving: Some people are naturally good problem solvers.
 Most of us are not when we are tired, stressed or depressed.
-This is an evidence-based approach and easy to learn.
-View our structured problem-solving factsheet for 6 easy steps.
+Try to break down problems into smaller steps so they're easier to work on, and ask others to help you.

-• Plan activities.
-Plan some specific 'you time' activities a week ahead.
-Having something to look forward to, someone to catch up with, or some relaxation time while someone cares for baby are all great activities to improve balance and wellbeing.
-Planning ahead and writing it down also helps with getting the day to day activities done.
-Set yourself small goals each day you can achieve and feel good about.
+• Plan activities: Plan some specific 'you time' activities a week ahead.
+Having something to look forward to, someone to catch up with, or some relaxation time while someone cares for baby are all great ways to improve balance and wellbeing.
+Planning ahead and writing it down also helps with getting the day-to-day activities done.
+Set yourself small goals each day, goals you can achieve and feel good about.

-• WRAP: Wellness recovery action plan.
-This is another proven strategy anyone can set up and benefit from.
-Write a list of things that help you when you're having a bad day or feeling down eg, ring a friend, take the baby for a walk, play some music, dance, do something creative, put some nice clothes on and do your hair, journaling, join a class and learn something new.
+• WRAP: Wellness recovery action plan: Write a list of things that help you when you're having a bad day or feeling down eg, ring a friend, take the baby for a walk, play some music, dance, do something creative, put some nice clothes on and do your hair, do some journaling, join a class and learn something new.

-• Find ways to give and help others.
-There is always someone worse off and better off than yourself.
-Look for little ways to help brighten someone else's day and in doing so it often brightens yours.
+• Find ways to give and help others: There's always someone worse off and better off than yourself.
+Look for little ways to help brighten someone else's day and you may find it also brightens yours.

 Apps reviewed by Healthify

-The length of time women are affected by perinatal depression or anxiety varies.
+The length of time parents are affected by perinatal depression or anxiety varies.
 Without treatment, it may continue for 6 months or more.
-With treatment, 70–80% of women will recover much sooner.
-Most women make a complete recovery.
+With treatment, 70 to 80% of parents will recover much sooner.
+Most people make a complete recovery.

-Early access to treatment increases the chance of full recovery.
-Some women have a single episode and remain well following the birth of future children.
+If you get treatment early, it increases the chance of full recovery.
+Some people have a single episode and remain well following the birth of future children.
 However, some will have postnatal depression or anxiety following any future births, particularly if you still have the same risk factors in your life.
 Others will go on to have other episodes of depression outside of the specific perinatal period.

 Sometimes people can’t tell you’re not okay from the outside.
 Talking with a trusted friend or family member, combined with professional counselling and other resources, provides broad support.